YPares/gaast/README.md

   intermediary allocations are needed), because the advantage of such caching for operations that don't require intermediary allocations (sums, reverse, grade involutions...) isn't clear.
-- Unit testing of the grade inference logic and of the evaluation of some basic expressions in EGA3

 Quite a few implementation ideas are taken from the book _"Geometric Algebra for Computer Science"_, by Leo Dorst, Daniel Fontijne and Stephen Mann.